micxdev/legacyware/README.md

-Current version: Not deployed however test version is at same domain name Test version: `63c2f49b`
+Current version: Development pre-alpha preview (live)

 # FAQ
 ### What is LegacyWare?